pcRipper/CRUD_CS/README.md

 ```
 ### <a id="extended-functional"></a>Extended types functional ###
 Many functions in, for example MySQL, does not match with `C#` ideology : some properties in cs are functions, some functions are static and so on.
-So, in order to resolve it in some way i added static class and some static bodyless functions in it, just to represent it db-like.
+So, in order to resolve it in some way I added static class and some static bodyless functions in it, just to represent it db-like.
 Example for `MySQL` :
 ```cs
 public static class MySQL_FEX